-The development of a new, fully accessible, two-platform station on the East Coast Main Line.
+Work is complete on the new, fully accessible, two-platform station on the East Coast Main Line.

 If the answer to your query is not below, please use our contact form to share your question with the project team and they will come back to you.

-How can we (residents) get involved in the planning process?
+Were local residents involved in the planning process?

 We presented the proposals to the local community and other interested stakeholders.

 We wanted to hear as many views as possible about the proposals and get a better understanding of how we can deliver a new station that best suits the local community in advance of submitting a planning application.

 As with any other planning application submitted to the local authority, submissions and comments regarding the applications were received by the council.

 Network Rail submitted the planning application for the development in December 2020 and it was approved by East Lothian Council on September 2021.

 Yes.
 The station is fully accessible, with lifts and a footbridge enabling step free access to both platforms for persons of reduced mobility, and passengers with pushchairs/ luggage.